mikful/mike-blog/_posts/2020-06-05-Udacity-Capstone-Part-1-Definition-and-Data.md

 2. Implementation
 3. Results and Analysis

 Links will be provided as the series progresses.
-Please see [the associated GitHub repository](https://github.com/mikful/udacity-mlend-capstone) for all notebooks, please contact me with any queries.
+Please see [the associated GitHub repository](https://github.com/mikful/udacity-mlend-capstone) for all notebooks.